A Guide to the Top St Simons Island Restaurants

 I’m back in St Simons’ crawling traffic, headed to the drug store to pick up a few items I forgot at home.
 Of course, I didn’t realize I forgot those items until the last possible moment.
 Once again, I’m cutting the clock close as I try to embrace island time while fighting the push of city time.
 My sunroof is open.
 A few leaves fall in.
 I let it go.

 I experience another Zen-like moment.
-This time over the shrimp and grits – a recipe I’ve been attempting to perfect since moving to the South ten years ago.
-As simple as they sound, my grits never quite turn out right.
+This time over the shrimp and grits – my first taste of St Simons Island restaurants.
 Chef de Cuisine James Flack of King and Prince’s ECHO restaurant reveals the secret of cooking grits in his live demonstration.
 I, as his eager student, take thorough notes, ready to replicate the process at home.
 The secret is to cook them low and slow.
 The secret is also to use only the freshest shrimp.
 In the case of ECHO, sweet Macintosh shrimp caught in the waters off St Simons Island.

 I want to throw my pillow across the room.
 Why oh why can’t my internal alarm clock allow me to sleep in!
 I have three baby-free nights of un-interrupted sleep ahead of me, perfect for refilling my sleep deprived tanks, and yet, I’m still up before the sun.
 I shower, pour a cup of coffee, and open the curtains on my balcony to morning’s first light on the Atlantic Ocean.
 The colors of the ocean and sky come alive.
 I forget that moments earlier I’d rather be sleeping.

-This very well could be the best breakfast I’ve ever eaten – crab cakes benedict, fresh coffee, and a Bloody Mary made from locally produced Old 4th Distillery Vodka and Savannah Bloody Mary mix.
+This very well could be the best breakfast I’ve ever eaten at ECHO – crab cakes benedict, fresh coffee, and a Bloody Mary made from locally produced Old 4th Distillery Vodka and Savannah Bloody Mary mix.
 The freshness of the seafood – in this case blue fin crab caught off the coast of St Simons Island – completes the meal.
 Others on the tour daintily pick at theirs, still full from last night’s Taste of Georgia Feast.
 I lick my plate clean.
-Tomorrow, I’ll be enjoying the sunrise with a walk on the beach instead of the perch on my balcony.
-I have to counter-balance all these calories somehow.
+Tomorrow, I’ll be enjoying the sunrise with a walk on the beach to work off all of these calories from St Simons Island Restaurants.

 We line up to board the Rudee Explorer, operated by the same company as yesterday’s Lighthouse Trolley, for a dolphin cruise.
 The waters of St Simons Island are said to be home to the largest population of dolphins, sharks, and whales on the East Coast.
 I’m guaranteed we’ll spot a dolphin.
 I stand at the ready the entire time with my camera in hand.
 I’ve never been on a dolphin cruise nor have I seen one in the wild.
 Well, there was that time on Sanibel Island when my Dad claimed one was following us on our morning beach walk.
 Given that I’m legally blind, I couldn’t see far enough to witness them myself.